scriptnetwork/script-4/docs/commands/wallet/scriptcli_key_password.md

 ## scriptcli key password

-Change the password for a key
+Change the password for a key. --Disabled--

 ### Synopsis

-Change the password for a key.
+Change the password for a key. --Disabled--.

 ```
 scriptcli key password [flags]